kokkalisko/fanuc_for_windows/readme.md

 ## Note

-* The README of the original rep ocontains instructions about downloading, installing and building of the packages
+* The README of the original repo contains instructions about downloading, installing and building of the packages
 * The packages have been used on Windows with ROS Kinetic and ROS Melodic
 * No official testing has taken place
 * The IKFast plugins existing for some of the manipulators are deprecated and `opw_kinematics` will be the official kinematics solver.
 This solver has been built easily on Windows and performs well